History of ABS-CBN: 1986–2007: Rebirth and growth

-ABS-CBN logo (September 14, 1986–March 12, 2000 (primary); March 12, 2000–present (secondary which is still used in the ABS-CBN Broadcasting Center's entrance and its original building inside the said center)).
-It was concurrently used with the 1999 logo from December 31, 1999 to March 12, 2000.
-The logo is an iteration of the 1967/68 logo.
+ABS-CBN logo (September 14, 1986–2026), the second version of the 1967/68 logo.
+(Note: Used primarily from 1986 to March 12, 2000 and secondarily from March 2000 until the demolition of ABS-CBN Broadcasting Center in 2026.
+It was concurrently used with the 1999 logo from 1999 to March 12, 2000.)

 On March 1, 1986, after the People Power Revolution, Geny Lopez returned to the country after self-exile in the United States and started rebuilding the station from the rubbles after the revolution.
 Recovery was difficult and resources were low; former ABS-CBN employees Freddie García, Ben Aniceto and Rolly Cruz were brought in to rework the station's programming.

 BBC shut down its operations on March 20, 1986, due to the sequestration of the facilities.
 BBC returned its operation in April 1986.
 The Presidential Commission on Good Government approved the return of the network's flagship station Channel 2 and a portion of the ABS-CBN Broadcast Center to the Lopezes in June 1986.
 The Lopez family continued to own ABS-CBN during the Marcos regime and all lease arrangements it entered into with the Philippine government and the Benedicto group for the use of its frequencies and facilities were never entirely recovered.
 Despite the handover of ownership, DWWX-TV continued to be used as the callsign of the network's flagship station in Metro Manila.
 BBC shut down its radio operations on July 15, 1986.
 Later, BBC shut down its television operations on September 7, 1986.
 After 7 days, ABS-CBN was reopened on September 14, 1986.

 In January 1987, the network was forced to share space in the building that was rightfully their own with the government TV station Channel 4 (until January 22, 1992).
 At the time, money had been scarce while resources were limited; offices were used as dressing rooms and other equipment such as chairs, tables, and phones were in short supply.
 Aniceto, who worked as the program director for radio and television of the network and station manager of Channel 2 in the 1970s, was served as the first vice president and general manager of ABS-CBN upon the network's reopening from 1986 to 1987 and its radio stations re-opened in July 1986.